ScriptBasic/WinPBX/docs/CFileSys Class.md

 #### Return value

-DATE_. that the file was last accessed.
+DATE_.
+The date and time that the file was last accessed.
 This is a *Date Serial* number that can be formatted using the Free Basic's **Format** function.
 You can also use the wrapper function **AfxVariantDateTimeToStr**.

 #### Usage example